exec doesn't allow command lines which begin with an env variable assignment

 exec': No such file or directory - FOO=1 echo bar (Errno::ENOENT)'

 Other examples of shellish syntax (not a filename) for the first word do work.

 This same problem seems to also afflict all the other constructs for running an external command: system, backticks, IO.popen, spawn.
 I'm reporting against 1.9.3, but all previous versions of ruby (s far back as 1.8.6) that I've tried have the problem as well.

-#1 Updated by Yusuke Endoh over 4 years ago
+#1 Updated by Yusuke Endoh almost 5 years ago

 - Target version set to 2.0.0

 See #3321.
 At least, this won't be fixed in 1.9.2.